 The excise tax that funds the BLDTF is levied on domestic sales of coal mined in the United States (coal exports and lignite are not subject to this tax).
 From January 1 through December 31, 2019, the tax rates were reduced to the rates originally set when the trust fund was established in 1978: $0.50 per ton of underground-mined coal or $0.25 per ton of surface-mined coal.
-Even though this rate reverted to higher pre-2019 levels effective January 1, 2020, the temporary tax rate reduction plus the reduction in coal production will result in decreased cash inflows to the BLDTF.
-The Congressional Research Service reported in 2019 that “the decline in the excise tax rates will likely put additional financial strain on a trust fund that already borrows from the general fund to meet obligations.”
-2 Moreover, the tax rate will once again revert to lower pre-2020 levels beginning in January 2021, putting further strain on the BLDTF.
+Even though this rate reverted to higher, pre-2019 levels effective January 1, 2020, the temporary tax rate reduction plus the reduction in coal production will result in decreased cash inflows to the BLDTF.
+The Congressional Research Service reported in 2019 that “the decline in the excise tax rates will likely put additional financial strain on a trust fund that already borrows from the general fund to meet obligations.”3 Moreover, the tax rate will once again revert to the lower, 2019 levels beginning in January 2022, putting further strain on the BLDTF.

 Securing and Protecting Information Management Systems

-We are concerned about the Department’s ability to safeguard its data and information systems.
-While the Department is implementing a new IT governance model, we continue to report deficiencies in its modernization efforts and ability to identify vulnerabilities, protect information systems and data, and recover from security incidents.
-The most recent deficiencies we reported were identified in four of the five information security functional areas as defined by the National Institute of Standards and Technology Cybersecurity Framework.
-The deficiencies continue to hinder the Department from identifying security weaknesses; protecting its systems and data; and detecting, responding to, and recovering from incidents.
+We remain concerned about the Department’s ability to safeguard its data and information systems.
+While the Department is implementing a new IT governance model, we continue to report deficiencies in its efforts and ability to identify vulnerabilities, to protect information systems and data, and to recover from security incidents.
+The most recent deficiencies we identified were in four of the five information security functional areas as defined by the National Institute of Standards and Technology Cybersecurity Framework.
+These deficiencies continue to hinder the Department from identifying security weaknesses; protecting its systems and data; and detecting, responding to, and recovering from incidents.
 For example, DOL has not:

-The Department continues to move its information systems to a shared services model and expand its use of cloud and third-party providers for its information infrastructure and services.
-We have identified deficiencies that still remain in the Department’s oversight of information systems managed by DOL’s program agencies and systems operated by a third-party on behalf of the Department.
-As it continues this move, DOL will further require specialized knowledge and expertise in protecting and managing its systems including the contracted systems.
+As the Department is moving its information systems to a shared services model and expanding its use of cloud and third-party providers for its information infrastructure and services, we continue to identify deficiencies in the Department’s oversight of information systems managed by DOL’s program agencies and systems operated by a third-party on behalf of the Department.
+As the Department continues this transition, we are concerned with the Department’s ability to provide the oversight and to retain the specialized knowledge and expertise required to protect and manage its systems, including the contracted systems.

-The Department has been unable to implement an effective asset management system since this issue was first identified in 2011.
+Since this issue was first identified in 2011, the Department has been unable to implement an effective asset management system.
 The Department maintains a significant number of desktops, laptops, tablets, and mobile devices for its employees.
 In addition, the Department maintains servers, routers, storage devices, and other IT hardware.
 The Department indicated it implemented an enterprise asset management system in FY 2020 and is in the process of ensuring data quality.
-However, the Department needs to provide evidence of such implementation and more work needs to be done to effectively track and protects its assets through their life cycle.
+However, the Department needs to provide evidence of such implementation, and more work needs to be done to effectively track and protect its assets through their life cycle.
 Without effective asset inventory processes, the Department is unable to account for and secure its data and equipment.

 These deficiencies represent ongoing risks to the confidentiality, integrity, and availability of DOL’s information systems, which are necessary to support the Department’s mission.
-Our concern is whether DOL can implement the necessary strategies and tools to provide sufficient capability and security for the Department’s data and information systems as well as support the effective execution of its mission.
+Our concern is whether DOL can implement the necessary strategies and tools to provide sufficient capability and effective security for the Department’s data and information systems as well as to support the execution of its mission.
 Finally, we continue to be concerned that the position of the Chief Information Officer does not report directly to the agency head.
-Realigning the organizational chart to create such a direct reporting relationship would provide this position with greater independence and authority to implement and maintain an effective information security program.
+Realigning the organization to create a direct reporting relationship would provide the position with greater independence and authority to implement and maintain an effective information security program.